fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-attestation.rst

 **Steps 11-12 (Wallet Attestation Issuance Request)**: The Wallet Instance:

   * Constructs the Wallet Attestation Request in the form of a JWT.
 This JWT includes the ``integrity_assertion``, ``hardware_signature``, ``challenge``, ``hardware_key_tag``, ``cnf`` and other configuration related parameters (see :ref:`Table of the Wallet Attestation Request Body <table_wallet_attestation_request_claim>`) and is signed using the private key of the initially generated ephemeral key pair.
-  * Submits the Wallet Attestation Request to the `wallet-attestation-issuance endpoint`_ of the Wallet Provider Backend.
+  * Submits the Wallet Attestation Request to the `Wallet Attestation Issuance endpoint`_ of the Wallet Provider Backend.

 Below is a non-normative example of the Wallet Attestation Request JWT without encoding and signature applied: